saruiq/SimpleTodo/README.md

 Describe any challenges encountered while building the app.

 Some challenges I faced while building this app were the differences between the old and new versions of Android Studio.
 While following through the tutorials, I realized that some of the steps were slightly different from the version that I was using.
-Luckily, through some research on Google and reading comments from the Youtube videos, I was able to overcome my blockers and create the app!
+Also, while I was submitting this app, I had some trouble with connecting Android Studio to GitHub and using GitHub to submit my application.
+Luckily, through some research on Google, reading comments from the Youtube videos and the GitHub documentation, I was able to overcome my blockers, create the app, and submit it!

 ## License